shravan9912/tinywebserver/README.md

 127.0.0.1:8000

-7. In case of any issue please contact auther
+7. In case of any issue please contact author

 Pattiwar Shravan Kuamar